garethjmsaunders/digital-code-style-guide/html.md

 * `title`, `alt`
 * `role`, `aria-*`

-Classes make for great reusable components, so they come first.
-Ids are more specific and should be used sparingly (e.g., for in-page bookmarks or JavaScript hooks), so they come second.
+Classes make for great reusable components, so they come first; ids are more specific and should be used sparingly (e.g., for in-page bookmarks or JavaScript hooks), so they come second.

 ### Boolean attributes